gopheracademy/gopheracademy-web/content/advent-2017/building-medical-reports-in-go.md

 })
 ```

 Each function in the `report` object (created by our `NewReport` as we saw above) is a section builder for that given name.
-We build the patient header, with information like name, age, etc, diagnostic section which is where we explain if the patient have a positive or negative result for that specific exam and so on.
+We build the patient header, with information like name, age, etc, diagnostic section which is where we explain if the patient has a positive or negative result for that specific exam and so on.

 Let's get the `Method` function to see how it works under the hood.